Indian Airlines: Fleet

-As of 2007, Indian operated an all-Airbus fleet consisting of the Airbus A320 family.
+As of 2007, Indian operated an all-Airbus A320 family fleet.

 Former fleet

 Livery

-The aircraft livery used while the company was called Indian Airlines was one of the longest in continuous use in the airline industry.
+The aircraft livery used while the company was called Indian Airlines was one of the longest in continuous use in the entire airline industry.
 The logo (IA) and the livery were designed by National Institute of Design, Ahmedabad.
 Its aircraft were mainly white, with the belly painted in light metallic grey.
 Above the windows, "Indian Airlines" was written in English on the starboard side and in Hindi on port side.
 The tail was bright orange, with its logo in white.
 In most of the aircraft, the logo was also painted on the engines over its bare metal colour.
 Also, when the company was under the title of Indian Airlines, to celebrate its 50th year of service the airline put the slogan "50 years of flying" in gold on many of their aircraft.

 After the name change to Indian, the company's aircraft sported a new look inspired by the Sun Temple at Konark in Odisha.
-The tail of their aircraft had a partial blue wheel since practically 3/4 of the remainder is cut off.
+The tail of their aircraft had a partial blue wheel since practically over half of it is cut off.
 The wheel is over an orange background with the carrier's name "Indian" written in English on one side of the fuselage, and in Hindi on the other.
 On 15 May 2007, the Government of India released the new merger livery, which was sent to Boeing in Seattle to repaint all the new fleet coming into the new Air India.
 Most of the old fleets of Air India and Indian Airlines have also been painted in the new livery.

 Service

 Indian operated short-haul Airbus A320 family aircraft.
-It offered 2 classes on most sectors – Economy Class and Executive class.
-Economy class had a typical 3-3 seating on the Airbus aircraft.
+It offered 2 classes on most sectors: Economy Class and Executive Class.
+Economy Class had the typical 3-3 seating of a narrow-body Airbus aircraft.
 Passengers were offered complimentary meals.
-The Executive class seat configuration was 2–2 with a generous recline.
-Meals served were more lavish.
+The Executive Class seat configuration was 2-2 with a generous recline.
+Meals were more lavish.